PoojaPrakash27/Ansible-Nginx-Deployment-Project/README.md

    git clone https://github.com/yourusername/ansible-nginx-project.git
    ```

-2. Update the `inventory/hosts` file with your EC2 instance details.
+2. Update the `inventory.ini' file with your EC2 instance details.

 3. Ensure your AWS credentials are properly configured.